 This is the fifth update of a rapid risk assessment originally produced on 9 August 2018.
 This rapid risk assessment addresses the potential public health impact of Ebola virus disease for EU/EEA countries and assesses the likelihood of international expansion.

-Rapid risk assessment: Risk of measles transmission in the EU/EEA
+Rapid risk assessment: Dengue outbreak in Réunion, France, and associated risk of autochthonous outbreak in the EU/EEA